 After the lockup-period decline

 We began researching the post-lockup performance of tech IPOs after requests from many of our clients.
 Because many employees emerge from an IPO with a significant amount of their wealth tied up in their company’s stock, they are in a position of having to determine how to diversify their portfolios.
-(We previously released a stock sale simulator to help our clients understand different approaches to selling.)

 Our look at tech IPOs in the 2000s has uncovered the connection between earnings estimates and stock price, which is shown in the chart below.